Conditional Payment Information

 Medicare Secondary Payer Recovery Portal (MSPRP)

-The MSPRP is an online self-service tool that may be used by attorneys to manage cases that have been reported to the BCRC.
-The MSPRP allows users to obtain updated conditional payment amounts or request a copy of a current conditional payment letter.
+The MSPRP is an online self-service tool that may be used by attorneys to report a case and manage cases that have been reported to the BCRC.
+The MSPRP allows users to obtain updated conditional payment amounts, request a copy of a current conditional payment letter or make an electronic payment.
 Please click the MSPRP link for further details.